Police: No injuries as gunfire exchanged in Colorado Walmart

 BROOMFIELD, Colo.
-(AP) — A man and woman exchanged gunfire Tuesday inside a suburban Denver Walmart, panicking shoppers and triggering a swarming police response, police said.
+(AP) — A man and a woman exchanged gunfire Tuesday inside a suburban Denver Walmart, panicking shoppers and triggering a swarming police response, police said.

 No one was hurt and the woman was taken into custody.